lua-cookbook/lua-cookbook/src/book/en_US/intro.md

       ["function"] = 1,
       ["end"] = 2
     }

+In Lua, tables are used to represent arrays.
+But inserting a `nil` value creates a hole, and the length operator `#` is no longer defined.

+You must be careful not to insert any holes by accident.
+Consider a task in which you want to get a list of objects from a list of names using a function `getObject` which may return `nil`.
+You furthermore want the resulting list to have the same length as the list of strings:

+    local null = {}
+    local objects = {}
+    for i = 1,#strings do
+        local obj = getObject(strings[i])
+        if obj then
+            objects[i] = obj
+        else
+            objects[i] = null
+        end
+    end

+That is, put some distinct and unique value into the array that stands for `nil`.
+Then when using the list of objects, test for this unique value:

+    for i = 1,#objects do
+        local obj = objects[i]
+        if obj == null then
+            print(i,'nada')
+        else
+            print(i,tostring(obj))
+        end
+    end

+The list of objects remains a perfectly good array.

+(In this code, variables are _explicitly_ declared as being local; we'll see why this is such a good idea later.)

 Most of the `table` functions are meant to operate on arrays; you can sort them with `table.sort`.
 In the simple case the table must only contain numbers (or sortable